Skip to main content

 The groundwater standards for propazine were adopted in Cycle 9 (2010).

-• Enforcement standard= 10 µg/L
+• Enforcement Standard =10 µg/L

-Propazine is a man-made pesticide used to control broadleaf weeds that can be applied before planting, at planting, and after crop emergence.
+Propazine is a pesticide used to control weeds that can be applied before planting, at planting, and after crop emergence.
 Animal studies have shown that propazine may cause weight loss and affect the endocrine system, which is a system of glands that produce hormones.

 Pyrene